-How to fight Mac Auto Fixer virus?
+How to completely remove Mac Auto Fixer virus

-There is a particularly pernicious type of malware that disguises itself as an attempt to help users fix non-existent problems with their computer, whether it be supposedly out of date software, a non-existent virus, or performance problems that don’t exist.
+There is a particularly pernicious type of malware that disguises itself as an attempt to help users fix non-existent problems with their computer, whether it be supposedly out of date software, a non-existent virus or performance problems that don’t exist.
 Mac Auto Fixer is one example.
-It pretends to fix your Mac, when all it does is infect it with a potentially unwanted program.
+It pretends to fix your Mac when all it does is infect it with a potentially unwanted program.

 What you need to know about Mac Auto Fixer virus

 First of all, Mac Auto Fixer, although malware, isn’t a virus as such.
 It doesn’t copy itself from computer to computer without help from the user.
 Instead, it downloads and installs itself by being bundled with another app that you’ve chosen to install.
 Most commonly, a pop-up window appears during a web browsing session telling the user that their Flash Player is out of date and offers a button to press to update it.
 When the user clicks that button, it downloads Mac Auto Fixer.

 It’s a form of malware known as scareware, because, once installed it pops up windows telling you that you have problems that need fixing, or that your Mac needs cleaning or some other pretense to get you to press a button.
 As if that wasn’t bad enough, Mac Auto Fixer also displays fake Trojan alerts and offers to get rid of the malware.
 The irony is, of course, that it’s Mac Auto Fixer that has infiltrated your Mac without invitation and that is slowing it down, inconveniencing you, and probably stealing data while it’s at it.
 So you definitely want to get rid of it as soon as you spot it.